Tuesday, February 10, 2026

 These questions help you stay in control.
 They also make it easier to see the difference between a polished pitch and a platform your team can actually use.

-CCMS vs CRM for complaint handling
+Complaint case management software vs CRM for regulated complaint handling

 Many teams still try to manage complaints in a general CRM such as Zendesk or Salesforce.